vonongit/AWS-Amplify-Portfolio-Website-Project/DOCUMENTATION.md

                 // Prints a message to the build log

                 'npm run build-and-export',
-                // Runs the custom script to build and export your Next.js app
+                // Runs the custom script to build and export my Next.js app

                 'echo "build is completed"'
                 // Prints completion message to the build log